 Following his retirement from competitive skating, Yuri was involved in a number of activities including coaching, skating professionally and even appearing in a movie.

 In 1980, he became a mentor to Igor Bobrin (1981 European champion and World bronze medalist).
-Due to his friendship with ballet dancer Mikhail Baryshnikov who defected from the Soviet Union in 1974, Yuri was not allowed to leave the USSR for some time and hence, couldn’t accompany Bobrin at international competitions; Sergei Volkov was travelling with his student instead.
+Due to his friendship with ballet dancer Mikhail Baryshnikov who defected from the Soviet Union in 1974, Yuri was not allowed to leave the USSR for some time and hence, couldn’t accompany Bobrin at international competitions; Sergei Volkov was traveling with his student instead.

-Igor Bobrin was a heir of Ovchinnikov’s artistic legacy and carried it further to the podium – all his competitive programs were renowned for their unconventional detailed choreography, and Igor made a name of himself internationally as being one of the most original, musical and expressive skaters of his time.
+Igor Bobrin was an heir of Ovchinnikov’s artistic legacy and carried it further to the podium – all his competitive programs were renowned for their unconventional detailed choreography, and Igor made a name of himself internationally as being one of the most original, musical and expressive skaters of his time.

 In 1980, Ovchinnikov also dabbled into acting with an appearance in the comedy musical “Fantasy on a love theme”, starring as the romantic interest of the main heroine.
-Unfortunately, I have not had the chance to see the film so I cannot provide a proper review on the movie and Yuri’s acting (for the ones interested and speaking Russian, the whole movie is available on Youtube).
+Unfortunately, I have not had the chance to see the film so I cannot provide a proper review of the movie and Yuri’s acting (for the ones interested and speaking Russian, the whole movie is available on Youtube).
 Below is a short, somewhat surreal extract from the movie masterfully showcasing Yuri’s absolutely mesmerizing skating :

 Additionally, in 1983 Yuri also became involved in Tatiana Tarasova’s ice theatre show “All Stars” where he was active as a director, choreographer and solo performer.
 He performed internationally in shows until 1991, also touring with Olympic ice dance champions Jane Torvill and Christopher Dean for a number of years.